LousyLeonard/NHSProject/_posts/2017-04-26-care-co-ordinator.md

 st_hide_title_check_option:
   - null
 ---
-<div class="blocktext-career-heading" style="text-align: right;"><strong>[wpbsearch]</strong></div>
-<div class="blocktext-career-heading"></div>
-<div class="blocktext-career-heading">This is a role when you would be working across Cornwall, working in the integrated community mental health team.
+<div class="blocktext-career-heading" style="text-align: left;">This is a role when you would be working across Cornwall, working in the integrated community mental health team.
 Working within adult mental health you will provide evidence-based interventions to a broad range of people who have severe and/or enduring mental health needs.
 You will be responsible for clinical management of a defined caseload.</div>
 <div class="blocktext">
 <h2>What sort of person would I need to be?</h2>
 You will have experience of working in the community and with people who have lasting mental health problems.
 You are a good communicator able to deal with a range of people, but also comfortable in making presentations.
 Excellent time managing skills with a flexibility to deal with issues that arise will support you in the role.